meet our advisory board

 Christopher Rempfer

 Chris is Professor of English at CT State Naugatuck Valley in Waterbury, a college that educates, encourages, and serves 22 cities and towns from Waterbury to Danbury and the Litchfield Hills.
 He lives in Southbury where he serves on the Board of Directors of the Southbury Public Library and is a member of the Southbury Democratic Town Committee.
+He also serves on the Board of Directors for the Palace Theater in Waterbury.

-Chris is grateful for being lifted up by the strong, resolute shoulders of LGBTQ individuals and supporters who have come before him and hopes to provide the same strong, resolute shoulders for those who will follow.
+Chris is grateful for being lifted up by the strong, resolute shoulders of LGBTQIA+ individuals and supporters who have come before him and hopes to provide the same strong, resolute shoulders for those who will follow.